 Portuguese people are quite outgoing and talkative.
-Even as a foreigner, you won’t find difficulty in communicating with them.
-On the contrary, they will try to make you feel at home and open up a conversation with you.
-They will try to share information about their culture and lifestyle as well as asking about yours.
+Even as a foreigner, you won’t find it difficult to communicate with them.
+On the contrary, they will try to make you feel at home and start a conversation with you.
+They will try to share information about their culture and lifestyle as well as ask about yours.

-They also love to chat with their friends with a company of drinks.
+They also love to chat with their friends over drinks.
 They generally do that on Friday and Saturday nights when they are more relaxed.
-They usually go out to do this.
-They share what happened during the week, or chat about other issues or news about themselves.
+You will see restaurants and bars filled with people.
+It is common to share what happened during the week or chat about other issues or updates about themselves.

-Besides weekend go-outs, the Portuguese also spare time for coffee breaks during weekdays as well.
-Usually, there are not many places for takeaway.
-You need to sit and drink your coffee in the place.
+Besides the weekend outings, the Portuguese also spare time for coffee breaks during weekdays as well.
+The takeaway option is getting more common, but most Portuguese will choose to sit and drink coffee at the location.
 You’ll find that the Portuguese drink coffee any time of the day.
 In this way, they can take a break and have a little conversation with people.
 Coffee is also quite cheap when you want to drink it outside.
 In tourist areas, they are around €2, but you’ll find them at less than €1 if you are not around those areas.

 Famous Portuguese People

-You can find a list of well-known Portuguese people in certain areas such as arts and entertainment.
+You can find a list of famous Portugal people in certain areas such as arts and entertainment.
 Let’s check how many of them you know.
-You may be surprised to learn that some of the celebrities you know are indeed Portuguese.
+You may be surprised to learn that some of the celebrities you know are part of the Portuguese community.

 - Jose Saramago: A Nobel Prize-winning author.
 Wrote tens of books of different genres